v-rajagt/IntuneDocs/intune/configuration/vpn-settings-ios.md

     > [!NOTE]
     > If username and password are used as the authentication method for Cisco IPsec VPN, they must deliver the SharedSecret through a custom Apple Configurator profile.

+  - **Derived credential**: If no derived credential issuer has been configured, Intune prompts you to do so.

 - **Excluded URLs** (Zscaler only): When connected to the Zscaler VPN, the listed URLs are accessible outside the Zscaler cloud.